-In the "A Day in the Life" activity, students will reflect on their daily life and the things they do, see, hear, and think about at the beginning, middle, and end of the day.
+In the "A Day in the Life" activity, you and your group will reflect on your daily life and the things you do, see, hear, and think about at the beginning, middle, and end of the day.

-Sometimes it can be hard for students to tell their story or even know where to start.
-"A Day in the Life" will be a guide to uncovering the stories within their daily lives and sharing them with the world, illuminating the things - big and small - that they do, see, and feel throughout the day.
+Sometimes it can be hard to tell your story or even know where to start.
+"A Day in the Life" will be a guide to uncovering the stories within your daily life and sharing them with the world, illuminating the things - big and small - that you do, see, and feel throughout the day.

-In this activity students will create a collection of writing and images to represent the story of their daily lives and what most inspires them.
-They will look back on their stories and think about the ways their daily lives are shaped by the inspirational women and girls around them.
-Then they will be invited to choose a word that represents how they are inspired by or inspire others, each day.
+In this activity you will create a collection of writing and images to represent the story of your daily life and what most inspires you.
+You will look back on your story and think about the ways your daily life is shaped by the inspirational women and girls around you.
+Then you will be invited to choose a word that represents how you are inspired by or inspire others, each day.

-Students can share their special, illuminated words with friends, at school, in the community, and with the world, by connecting to the HerStory community celebrating on social media.
+You can share your special, illuminated word with friends, your community, and with the world, by connecting to the HerStory community celebrating on social media.